-The IT department will naturally play an integral role in your ERP deployment, but getting the responsibility and budgetary split between management KPIs and innovation right shouldn’t be underestimated.
+The IT department will naturally play an integral role in your ERP implementation, but getting the responsibility and budgetary split right between management KPIs and innovation shouldn’t be underestimated.

-IT staff may be adept at handling the configurations, customisation and complex programming required to get the new system up and running, but it’s unlikely they’ll have the operational expertise, vision and authority to ensure ERP implementation success.
-The IT role and budget should remain with the executives who have a firm handle on the overall business strategy, ensuring ERP adoption meets objectives and management KPIs.
+IT staff may be adept at handling the configurations, customisation, and complex programming required to get the new system up and running.
+But it’s unlikely they’ll have the operational expertise, vision, and authority to ensure ERP implementation success.
+The IT role and budget should remain with the executives who have a firm handle on the overall business strategy, ensuring implementing an ERP system meets objectives and management KPIs.

 This exercise is also about harnessing the power of IT and technological innovation to future-proof your business.
 As you’d expect from an end-to-end business management solution, ERP is designed to help your operations grow.
-Microsoft Dynamics NAV and Dynamics 365 Business Central have the capacity to effect a heavyweight commercial transformation, and leave you well positioned to exploit new opportunities – adding value today and as you evolve in the years to come.
+Microsoft Dynamics 365 Business Central has the capacity to affect a heavyweight commercial transformation, and leave you well-positioned to exploit new opportunities – adding value today and as you evolve in the years to come.

 In summary: define the IT budget with prudence.

-Your ERP solution will have the capacity to manage, automate and optimise every area of your operations.
-From stock control, supply chain and project management, right through to core financials, CRM, human resources and marketing.
-An ERP implementation is a huge deal, and the impact on its users will be considerable – regardless of the size of organisation.
+Your ERP implementation will have the capacity to manage, automate and optimise every area of your operations.
+From stock control, supply chain, and project management, right through to core financials, CRM, human resources, and marketing.
+Implementing an ERP system is a huge deal, and the impact on its users will be considerable – regardless of the size of organisation.

 ERP change management is a necessary expense.
-ERP implementation brings new processes, different interactions with data and a world of novel features.
+ERP implementation brings new processes, different interactions with data, and a wealth of novel features.
 Change management must be there to help communicate information about the new system, and help employees manage their learning curve.

 In summary: mitigate the challenges by preparing for change.

-Making the move to a next generation ERP platform that will integrate information from every area of your operations, automate workflows and assign total control of your business data is no small feat.
-The success of the roll out and your experience of it will depend on the specialist skill set of the ERP implementation consultant you appoint.
+Making the move to a next-generation ERP platform that will integrate information from every area of your operations, automate workflows and assign total control of your business data is no small feat.
+The success of the ERP implementation and your experience of it will depend on the specialist skill set of the ERP implementation consultant you appoint.

-If your plan is to implement an end-to-end business management solution that will help your operations connect and grow while managing your financials, supply chain and your sales and customer service, Microsoft Dynamics 365 Business Central or Dynamics NAV may well be the ERP solutions for you.
-Your choice of implementation consultant should make the process of adopting, integrating and commissioning either of these platforms a seamless and rewarding experience.
+If your plan is to implement an end-to-end business management solution that will help your operations connect and grow while managing your financials, supply chain and your sales and customer service, Microsoft Dynamics 365 Business Central may well be the ERP solution for you.
+Your choice of ERP implementation consultant should make the process of adopting, integrating, and commissioning either of these platforms a seamless and rewarding experience.

 In summary: select an ERP partner who’ll deliver value over the lifetime of your investment.

-When it comes to Dynamics NAV and Dynamics 365 Business Central experience, TVision is one of the largest and most skilled Microsoft ERP platform partners in the UK, with a remarkable 100% implementation success rate.
+When it comes to the Dynamics 365 Business Central experience, TVision is one of the most skilled Microsoft ERP platform partners in the UK.

-If you’re considering implementing a world class ERP platform and want to talk to a trusted partner, please contact the TVision team.
+If you’re considering implementing an ERP system and want to talk to a trusted partner, please contact the TVision team.